inutakki/Indira_GotoWebinar_Rep1/README.md

 Citrix QE Selenium Automation Task (Senior/Staff):

 This project automates all the test steps mentioned in 'Citrix QE Selenium Automation Task challenge'.
-Tried to accommodate all the suggested requirements,

-This intializes chrome webdriver and also reads the properties file and assign properies object for usename and password in the before class test method.
+Tried to accommodate all the suggested requirements, This intializes chrome webdriver and also reads the properties file and assign properies object for usename and password  in the before class test method.

 Uploaded are two project folders:

-1.schedule-webinars:
+1. schedule-webinars:
 Month.java - enum class for month, it has methods to return days in month per month name, Month number per month name

 WebinarObject.java - Created Webinar Object with all the member fields of Schedule a webinar